IWR-Bench: Can LVLMs reconstruct interactive webpage from a user interaction video?: Metric Parameter Validation

 \section{Metric Parameter Validation}

 The VFS and Final Score metrics rely on the weighting coefficients $w$ and $\alpha$.
-To determine and validate these parameters, a human alignment study was conducted.
-A sample of 60 evaluation instances was constructed by selecting outputs from three randomly chosen models for each of 20 randomly selected tasks from IWR-Bench.
-Five PhD-level students assessed each instance on two dimensions: visual fidelity and overall quality.
-The optimal parameter values are determined by maximizing the Spearman's $\rho$ correlation between the automated scores and the aggregated human judgments.
-For the VFS, peak correlation ($\rho=0.57$) is achieved with $w=0.5$, giving equal weight to LVS and HVS.
-For the Final Score, correlation with human overall judgment is maximized ($\rho=0.65$) with $\alpha=0.7$, empirically validating the decision to weigh functionality (IFS) more heavily than visual fidelity (VFS).
+These parameters are determined and validated through a human alignment study.
+A sample of 60 evaluation instances is constructed by selecting outputs from three randomly chosen models for each of 20 randomly selected tasks from IWR-Bench.
+Each instance is assessed by five PhD-level students on two dimensions: visual fidelity and overall quality.
+To determine the optimal parameters, a grid search is performed over the discrete set $\{0.1, 0.2, \dots, 0.9\}$ for both $w$ and $\alpha$.
+The value that maximizes the Spearman's $\rho$ correlation between the automated scores and the aggregated human judgments is selected.
+For the VFS metric, the peak correlation ($\rho=0.57$) is observed at $w=0.5$, indicating an equal weighting between LVS and HVS.
+For the Final Score, the maximum correlation with human overall judgment ($\rho=0.65$) is achieved with $\alpha=0.7$, empirically validating the decision to weigh functionality (IFS) more heavily than visual fidelity (VFS).